Kingston Canadians: History

 The Kingston Canadians arrival in the Ontario Hockey Association (OHA) for the 1973–74 OHL season, was a result of the Montreal Junior Canadiens switch to the Quebec Major Junior Hockey League (QMJHL) in 1972.
 During the summer of 1972, the QMJHL had threatened a lawsuit against the OHA to force the Junior Canadiens to return to the Quebec-based league.
-To solve the problem, the OHA granted the Junior Canadiens franchise a "one-year suspension" of operations, while team ownership transferred the team and players into the QMJHL, renaming themselves the Montreal Bleu Blanc Rouge in the process.
+The OHA granted the Junior Canadiens franchise a "one-year suspension" of operations, while team ownership transferred the team and players into the QMJHL, renaming themselves the Montreal Bleu Blanc Rouge.

-The OHA then reactivated the suspended franchise after a one-year hiatus, under new ownership and with new players, calling the team the Kingston Canadians.
-A group of Kingston business and professionals negotiated the purchase from the Montreal Arena Corporation.
-The new ownership, the Kingston Frontenacs Hockey Ltd. was made up of a combination of the owners of two local organizations, the local OHA Junior 'A' Franchise owners, James W. Magee, George 'Doc' Myles, Dr. William.
-A. Osborne, and Dr. Wilmer J. Nuttall and a local Minor Hockey Organization operated by Dr. Gerry Wagar, Dr. Michael Simurda, J.Douglas Cunningham Q.C., Peter J. Radley Q.C., Ken Linseman, Hugh Bennett, and Terry French who withdrew from the group shortly after the purchase was completed.
-The new Kingston team was essentially an expansion franchise promoted from the OHA's Tier II league, that had only common name to share with the old Junior Canadiens.
-However, in some OHA histories (such as the annual Media Guide) the Kingston team is still shown as the legitimate successors of the Junior Canadiens' legacy.
+The OHA reactivated the suspended franchise after a one-year hiatus, under new ownership and with new players, calling the team the Kingston Canadians.
+A group of Kingston business and professionals including J. Douglas Cunningham, purchased the rights from the Montreal Arena Corporation.
+The new Kingston team was an expansion franchise promoted from the Ontario Provincial Junior A Hockey League.
 The Kingston Canadians used the same colours and uniforms as the NHL's Montreal Canadiens and Junior Canadiens.
 The Kingston logo replaced the "H" with the letter "K" for Kingston.
-Some sources show the name as "Kingston Canadiens", but the English "Canadians" is correct.

 The team played from 1973 to 1980 in the OHA, then from 1980 to 1988 in the OHL.
-The Kingston Canadians franchise was sold following the 1987–88 season, and the new owner renamed the team Kingston Raiders.
-The following season they were again sold and renamed Kingston Frontenacs.
+In 1981, Kingston hosted the annual OHL All-Star game.
+In 1985–1986 season, Chris Clifford was the OHL first goalie to score a goal.
+Following a 28-game losing streak to end the 1987–88 season, the Canadians franchise was sold and renamed the team Kingston Raiders.